ambujraj/hacktoberfest2018/CONTRIBUTING.md

 * Go to your cloned repository of HACKTOBERFEST18
 * Click on NEW PULL REQUEST
 * Then click CREATE PULL REQUEST
-* Now you are done
+* Now you are done!

 # Happy Hacking !!